Spivey Records

 Spivey Records was a specialist blues record label founded by blues singer Victoria Spivey and jazz historian Len Kunstadt in 1961.
-Spivey Records released a series of blues and jazz albums between 1961 and 1985.
+The Records has released a series of blues and jazz albums between 1961 and 1985.

 History of Spivey Records

 The label recorded a wide variety of blues musicians who were friends of Spivey and Kunstadt, including Muddy Waters, Otis Spann, Big Joe Williams, Lonnie Johnson, Memphis Slim, and Louis Armstrong.
 Kunstadt had a rough and ready approach to recording; he was known to walk through the session and shout "More mistakes!"